Cwantic/Documentation/Design/Modification.md

 ![Image](../Images/Modification29.jpg)

-MetaPiping let you change the section of multiple elements in one operation.
+MetaPiping lets you change the section of multiple elements in one operation.

 Select multiple elements, a specification and a section, and click on the **Modify** button :